Ham Radio - Amateur Radio

 started in Amateur Radio has never been easier.
 First, contact a

 PARC Board of Director member.
-They can help you find a ham
+They can answer your questions.

 are invited to attend our radio club meeting.
-To get on
+Get on

 emails about local Ham events and meetings,